Students entering 7th & 8th grades in fall of 2020.

 To find out more information about the hike locations and Wonder Lake Campground, please visit Denali National Park’s Homepage.

 Below is a list of documents that will help you and your child prepare for Denali Discovery Camp.
 Please print, complete, and return the Medical History, Authorization, and Code of Conduct pages.
+All completed paperwork can be mailed to Denali Education Center or emailed to Emily at email@example.com.
 If you have trouble downloading or printing the documents, please let us know and we will get the pages to you by mail or email.